|Nutritional Guidelines (per serving)|

 Sift the confectioners' sugar into a bowl.

-In a mixing bowl with an electric mixer beat the 1/4 cup of butter and cream cheese until smooth and creamy.
+In a mixing bowl with an electric mixer, beat the butter and cream cheese until smooth and creamy.

-Add the sifted confectioners' sugar and 2 teaspoons of vanilla; beat until smooth.
+Add the sifted confectioners' sugar and vanilla; beat until smooth.